 Ferromaine, with a population of nearly a quarter of a million, is the largest city of the north.
-Approaching from the sea, even a voyager who is jaded by the splendour of other rich Coradian ports cannot fail to be impressed.
-More than a hundred elegant towers point to the sky.
-The tallest is more than sev-
+Approaching from the sea, even a voyager who is jaded by the splendour of other rich Coradian ports cannot

 1 Indeed, not all of the steppes barbarians live a nomadic life.
 There are some citadels-rather squalid, mud-brick forts, in fact-but these are really 'depot towns' and have a very small permanent population.
 Although Niccolo seems to assume the citadel dwellers to be just a settled faction of barbarian society, this was probably because he was drawing a parallel with the country/town relationship in his native land.
 There is deep distrust between the rugged nomads and the handful who choose a settled life 'within the walls'.